MyHammer/siqqel/README.md

 feature in your product.
 The overhead to create a report in your enterprise data warehouse simply isn't justified.

-This is where siqqel fits just perfect.
+This is where siqqel fits just perfectly.
 Once you installed the backend script on a webserver which has access to your database, it's very simple to create an ad hoc report.
-All you need to do is to create an HTML file (which can reside on your local harddrive and doesn't need to be saved on a webserver), put your queries into `<table>` elements, this will display the result sets of these queries right in your HTML document, when you open it in a browser.
+All you need to do is to create an HTML file (which can reside on your local harddrive and doesn't need to be saved on a webserver) and put your queries into `<table>` elements.
+This will display the result sets of these queries right in your HTML document when you open it in a browser.

-This way, it's extremly simple to create a dashboard-like overview over the results of several queries on one page.
+This way, it's very simple to create a dashboard-like overview over the results of several queries on one page.

 So, why did we create this strange setup with local HTML files, JSON and so on?

-Well, this is where the real strength of siqqel lies: Up until now, if you wanted to enable your non-developers in your team to create ad hoc reports from your database, you either gave them access to a phpMyAdmin installation or tools like Toad (which aren't suited for more complex reports, see above), or you teached them some basic PHP knowledge, and gave them FTP access to a local webserver
+Well, this is where the real strength of siqqel lies: Up until now, if you wanted to enable the non-developers in your team to create ad hoc reports from your database, you either gave them access to a phpMyAdmin installation or tools like Toad (which aren't suited for more complex reports, see above), or you teached them some basic PHP knowledge, and gave them FTP access to a local webserver